openssl genrsa -out private.pem 2048

 export KONG_LICENSE_DATA="LICENSE-CONTENTS-GO-HERE"

-export KONG_KEYRING_ENABLED=on
+export KONG_KEYRING_ENABLED="true"

-export KONG_KEYRING_STRATEGY=cluster
+export KONG_KEYRING_STRATEGY="cluster"

-export KONG_KEYRING_RECOVERY_PUBLIC_KEY=$(cat public.pem | base64)
+export KONG_KEYRING_RECOVERY_PUBLIC_KEY="$(cat public.pem | base64 -w 0)"

 Note: